 Ms. Miller’s class action trial experience includes participating as a trial team member in a four-month jury trial involving fraud-based claims that resulted in a jury verdict in favor of the class.

 Earlier in her career, Ms. Miller was involved in a variety of other cases in which large settlements were obtained, including:

 - Settlement value of $127.5 million Spahn v.
 Edward D. Jones & Co., L.P., 04-cv-00086-HEA (E.D.
 Mo.)

 - $110 Million Recovery.
 In re StarLink Corn Products Liability Litigation, MDL No. 1403 (N.D.Ill.)

 - $100 Million Recovery.
 In re American Express Financial Advisors, Inc. Sec.
 Litig., 1:04-cv-01773-DAB (S.D.N.Y.)

 After graduating with honors from Stanford University in 1992 with a double major in English and Psychology, Ms. Miller earned her Juris Doctor degree from Cornell Law School, cum laude, in 1995.
 While at Cornell, Ms. Miller was the Co-Chair of the Women’s Law Symposium, Bench Brief Editor of the Moot Court Board, and a member of the Board of Editors of the Cornell Journal of Law & Public Policy.
 She was also a judicial intern for The Honorable David V. Kenyon in the Central District of California.
-Her pro bono work includes representing families of 9/11 victims atIn re September 11 Victim Compensation Fund hearings.
-Ms. Miller has also served as a fundraiser for the New York Legal Aid Society.
+Her pro bono work includes representing families of 9/11 victims at In re September 11 Victim Compensation Fund hearings.
+Ms. Miller also has served as a fundraiser for the New York Legal Aid Society.